marsango16/IH_DA_FT_MAR_2023/Class_Materials/SQL_MYSQL/Labs/Lab_SQL_Basics_Selection_Aggregation.md

 ### Query 1

-Get the `id` values of the first 5 clients from `district_id` with a value equals to 1.
+Get the `id` values of the first 5 clients from `district_id` with a value equal to 1.

 Expected result: